mbar0075/AntiBio-Advisor/README.md

 The main components of the Prescription Info page showcased here consist of three dropdowns relating to the **antibiotic name**, **abbreviations** and **notations** used by doctors when prescribing medicine.

 These dropdowns when appropriately selected provide the user with explanations regarding their antibiotics and the relevant dosages as denoted by a medical professionals prescription notation.
-The dropdowns in addition to a sample explanation can be seen in the current slide.
+The dropdowns in addition to a sample explanation can be seen below.

 <p align='center'><img src="Assets/prescription.png" alt="Prescription Info"/></p>